wolfoo2931/js-kick-off/README.md

 ```

 This boilerplate project includes an example e2e tests, so you can execute the command above and see the test running.

+### 6. Open the App

+The idea is to just open `assets/index.hml` in the browser.
+Ensure `npm run package`
+has been executed.